|Labour Agreement May 1, 2012 to April 30, 2017- home|

 The Welfare Plan will include Non-Occupational Accident and Sickness Insurance that will provide a benefit of sixty percent (62%) of the employee’s regular job rate to the maximums in the following table.

-Note: The increases effective May 1, 2015 and May 1, 2016 reflect the May 1, 2014 benefit being increased in accordance with the general wage increases effective on those dates.
+Note: The increases effective May 1st of each year, benefit being increased in accordance with the general wage increases effective on those dates.

 If an employee while insured for this benefit, suffers any of

 the losses specified in the following Schedule of Losses and Benefits as a

 result of bodily injury effected directly and independently of